oscarcoleman/Y9dataScience/PRACTICAL_JOURNAL.md

 #### Why is data cleaning so important in real-world projects?

 Data cleaning is vital to ensure improved efficiency in datasets, and in eliminating incomplete data which would not be useful.

+## Week 5

+### Friday 13/6

+#### Are labels readable?

+Yes

+#### Does the chart title clearly explain what’s shown?

+Perfectly.

+#### Is there a trend over time?

+Yes, upward.
+Particularly during the 1980-2000 period, before and after which, it has been fairly up and down.

+#### Does this graph suggest changes in athlete demographics?

+It may suggest that, as it has adopted more sports beyond the traditional athletics, it has attracted more older competitors.